 Bucket policy

-Bucket policies set permissions for actions with buckets, objects, and groups of objects.
+Bucket policies set permissions for actions with buckets, objects, and object groups.

 A policy is triggered when a user makes a request to a resource.
 As a result, the request is either executed or rejected.

-Access is verified at three levels: Yandex Identity and Access Management service verification, the access policy, and the ACL permission list.
+Access is verified at three levels: whether the action is allowed by the user role (Identity and Access Management service verification: IAM), access policy, and ACL permission list.

 - If a request passes the IAM check, the next step is the bucket policy check.